7 principles of Homeopathy that can be used in Business Management

 In homeopathy, there is a concept called "posology" meaning how you give the dose to the patient.
-Similarly, in management, we need to constantly review and improve as you go along.
-For instance, the functioning and approach of Apple and Microsoft have a stark difference.
+Similarly, in management, we need to constantly review and improve as we go along.
+For instance, the functioning and approach of Apple and Microsoft have a stark differences.
 In the last decade, Apple has been leading the curve whereas Microsoft has been following the curve.
 Similarly, in recent times, P&G is leading its iconic brand with social causes with its campaign #TouchOfCare.

 What makes me who I am?
 In management, the business model should be unique to the company and not mere replication of others.
 Often, businesses replicate the business model of the west, ignoring the fact of the demographic features in the local market.
 For example, Airbnb has been a success story in the west, but in the middle-east, they are yet to make their mark.
 One reason Airbnb has been unsuccessful in the middle east market is because of the market-specific laws that don’t allow people to sublease the property.
 In this market, Airbnb needs to adopt a unique business model that’s different from the existing model used in the west.

 Understanding the market is important.
 Companies need to take a step back to analyze what’s happening and where they are heading?
 With Bajaj Auto, Rajiv Bajaj asked its thousands of laborers to take up voluntary retirement and still get paid until the retirement age.
 This was necessary as the existing workforce (the ones that used to make scooters) wasn't capable of manufacturing word-class motorcycles.